rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 #> 3 Man              0       401         268      1995    3589      2459
 ```

+It's done.
 By combining these two steps, multi-`spread()` is something like this:

 ```r